erikfredner/tap-2024/README.md

 ## Lesson 3

-### Review Lesson 2

-- We created data to evaluate the performance of the model using a method of inter-annotator agreement on a random sample of our overall dataset, which is one year of *Jeopardy!* questions.
-- We did a binary classification task, asking the following: This question references literature: True or False, plus our subjective confidence in the answer.
-- We combined all of our individual responses, and used those to label the questions in our training data.
-- Now, we have a prompt that works well enough to use, so it's time to run against the whole data set

 ### Dealing with limits and estimating total cost

 - Before doing a bigger run, you should calculate how much it will cost.